 Even Evil Has Standards: Josef Mengele actually hates Nazi dogma and was only using them to gather resources and power to ascend and unite all of mankind under his rule.
 Likewise, Olga and the other nazis are visibly repulsed by his ideals, although it's an extreme case of Blue and Orange Morality because they hate the fact that he will treat everyone equally.

+Everything's Better with Princesses: Disney has stated that they are considering adding Anne to the lineup of Disney Princesses.
 Several recent preliminary sketches show Anne in a blue-and-silver striped satin gown (modeled on concentration camp attire) with gold star-of-David earrings and a matching gold pendant.
 However, Disney has said that if they go through with this (and really, they're having enough problems with perceptions of their accepted princesses) they will not have her holding a realistic weapon.
 One Disney cartoonist says that the company is considering having her hold a sparkly pink scroll with Hebrew lettering on it and calling it her Magical Mezuzah.

 The Faceless: Adolf Hitler's face is kept off-screen Blofeld-style during his one small scene with Sgt.
 Olga.
 The song "I Used to be Ze Bad Guy" contains several references to his signature mustache, though.

 Freudian Excuse: Sgt.
 Olga's hatred of the Jews stems from her early childhood, where her once wealthy family was ruined by her father's unscrupulous business partner.
 Her mother subsequently died of pneumonia and her father became a shell of his former self.
-Olga's older siblings claimed it was because the business partner was Jewish that he was evil, which warped the fragile young child into the Complete Monster Olga became.
+Olga's older siblings claimed it was because the business partner was Jewish that he was evil, which warped the fragile young child into the monster Olga became.
 The business partner later became Olga's first experiment in necromancy.